codingnninja/DevRel-How-to-sell-to-developers/README.md

 Name your services,  products or activities to elicit curiosity and that will be helpful to gain developers’ attention when you’re not well known.
 Then, how do you do that?
 Well, you can use:

  ***Name Association***: make the name of your product implicitly or explicitly mimic the name of a popular or successful product in your niche or another related niche.
-Or find away to associate your products to some well known things in your industry.
+Or find a way to associate your products to some well-known things in your industry.

  For example, JavaScript explicitly associated itself with Java.
 You see, whoever knew what Java was meant for would immediately understand what JavaScript was also meant for and would be curious to know how it works.